ryanbrainard/jjogaegi/README.md

 ## Usage

 `jjogaegi` is a small, sharp UNIX-like tool.
-As such, by default it reads from stdin and writes to stdout, so it can be used in a pipeline; however, it can be configured with the `-in` and `-out` options to read and write to and from files.
+As such, by default it reads from `stdin` and writes to `stdout`, so it can be used in a pipeline; however, it can be configured with the `-in` and `-out` options to read and write to and from files as well.
 The input and output formats can be configured with the `-parser` and `-formatter` options, respectively.
-If no parser is configured, the user is prompted to input words interactively and the definitions are looked up automatically.
-With the other parsers, the same lookup functionality can be enabled with the `-lookup` option, and interative mode can be enabled with the `-interactive` option to interactively choose one of multiple defitions in the case of homophones.
+If no parser is configured, you are prompted to input words interactively and the definitions are looked up automatically.
+With the other parsers, the same lookup functionality can be enabled with the `-lookup` option, and interactive mode can be enabled with the `-interactive` option to choose one of multiple definitions when a word is a homophone.

 The column order for parsing and formatting TSV and CSV files is fixed as follows:

-- Note ID: unique id
+- **Note ID**: unique id
-- External ID: id from external system (e.g. dictionary id)
+- **External ID**: id from external system (e.g. dictionary id)
-- Hangul
-- Hanja
-- Korean Definition
+- **Hangul**
-- English Definition
+- **Hanja**
-- Pronunciation
+- **Korean Definition**
-- Audio
+- **English Definition**
-- Image
+- **Pronunciation**
+- **Audio**: file name of an audio file in `MEDIA_DIR`.
+If formatted as a URL, the file will automatically be downloaded and the file name reformatted.
+- **Image**: file name of an image file in `MEDIA_DIR`.
+If formatted as a URL, the file will automatically be downloaded and the file name reformatted.
-- Grade: difficulty of word
+- **Grade**: difficulty of word
-- Antonym
+- **Antonym**
-- Example 1 Korean
+- **Example 1 Korean**
-- Example 1 English
+- **Example 1 English**
-- Example 2 Korean
+- **Example 2 Korean**
-- Example 2 English
+- **Example 2 English**

 To configure Anki to support these columns, import the [sample Anki card](https://github.com/ryanbrainard/jjogaegi/raw/master/assets/anki-sample-card.apkg) to create the `Korean++` note type.

-This application also includes a [web interface](#web-interface) with a simplified set of options.

 ### Prompt Mode

-If no input file is provided, the user is prompted for words interactively.
-The definitions, example sentenses, etc. are automatically looked up in the National Institute of Korean Basic Dictionary (국립국어원 한국어기초사전).
-If there are multiple definitions or one cannot be found, the user is prompted.
-For example:
+If no input file is provided, you are prompted for words interactively.
+The definitions, example sentences, etc. are automatically looked up in the National Institute of Korean Basic Dictionary (국립국어원 한국어기초사전).
+If there are multiple definitions or one cannot be found, you will be prompted.
+For example, entering 안경 (one definition), 안녕 (two definitions), and 아이폰 (no definition):

 ```
 $ jjogaegi -out /tmp/test.tsv -formatter tsv